top of page

 Ideally the staff member should put his or her allegations in writing, setting out the background to the situation, giving names, dates and places where possible, and the reason why they are concerned about the situation.

-In the first instance concerns should be taken to the manager.
-If, due to the nature of the problem, this is not possible, consult your local authority playwork advisor on [insert contact number] for advice.
+In the first instance concerns should be taken to the Playscheme’s manager.
+If, due to the nature of the problem, this is not possible, consult your local area designated officer on 01962 876364 for advice.

 If this person or body is unwilling or unable to act on the concern, the staff member should then raise it with:

-1. Ofsted (if it concerns the safe and effective running of the Playscheme/Cre8ing Music)
+1. Ofsted (if it concerns the safe and effective running of the Playscheme)

-2. The Local Authority Designated Officer or the Local Safeguarding Children Board (if it concerns a child protection issue and is not already covered by the procedure set out in the Cre8's Safeguarding Children policy)
+2. The Local Authority Designated Officer or the Local Children’s Services (if it concerns a child protection issue and is not already covered by the procedure set out in the Playscheme’s Safeguarding Children policy)

 3. Ultimately, with the police (if a crime is thought to have been committed).